PaloAltoNetworks/mtlsproxy/README.md

 # mtlsproxy

-MTLS proxy is a simple proxy service that can be run as a sidecar of an unsecure service and provide mutual TLS authentication.
+MTLS proxy is a simple proxy service that runs as a sidecar of an unsecure service to provide mutual TLS authentication.

 ## example